 For the Association of Theological Schools, the Board of Commissioners maintains policies and procedures for reviewing and responding to complaints against its schools.
 The complaint must be filed in writing to the Board of Commissioners, together with substantial documentation, as appropriate for the circumstance.
-The Board of Commissioners will determine if the complaint has standing with reference to any membership criterion or Standards of Accreditation of the Commission.
-If the complaint has standing, the Board of Commissioners will conduct an investigation.
+The Board of Commissioners will determine if the complaint has standing with reference to any membership criterion or Standards of Accreditation of the Commissioners will conduct an investigation.
+The Board of Commissioners will conduct an investigation.
 The Board of Commissioners will communicate its conclusions and actions to the institution and the party raising the complaint.
 The Board of Commissioners assumes no responsibility for or obligation to adjudicate individual grievances.